Welcome to the class page for Tigers.

-If you would like more information on how to support your child to help them progress throughout their time in the Early Years, the document below holds information on how to do this.
 Please feel free to read any part of the document, however the most appropriate sections for children in reception include 30-50 and 40-60 month sections.
 If you would like to discuss any part of this and ways to support your child with Miss Flood please feel free to arrange an appointment.

 Physical development is a major part of the Early Years curriculum and it is something we focus on throughout the year with the children.
 Whether it be holding a pencil correctly or swirling down the fireman's pole we love to see the children develop and want to share some of these moments with you!

 Check our Twitter page (@PindersPrimary) weekly for lots of photographs of our learning!

 Every half term we look for a star reader!
 This will be somebody who we have noticed has enjoyed reading throughout the half term.
 This could be in shared reading time, guided reading time or independently in provision.
 This is a great achievement and we are proud of all of our star readers!

 Congratulations to Rori who was our 'Star Reader' in Autumn 1 for fantastic reading!